Steve-Fenton/stevefenton.co.uk/src/pages/blog/2022/01/de-mystifying-linq.md

 }
 ```

-We can implement this using a very short extension method:
+We can implement this using a concise extension method:

 ```csharp
 public static IEnumerable<T> MyWhere<T>(this IEnumerable<T> items, Func<T, bool> predicate)